tahabasri/java-spring-boot-notebook-server/README.md

 }
 ```
 The endpoint parses this input and compute what the output of the python program is.
-The code is formatted like this:
+The code gets formatted like this:
 ```
 %<interpreter-name><whitespace><code>
 ```